7 Reasons Why Women Should Embrace Body Hair

 5. Embracing Body Hair Is Empowering.

-When a woman decides to stop shaving and embraces her natural body hair, she is creating a platform of empowerment for other women.
-When body hair grows, it allows the women to feel strong and proud of who they are.
+When a woman chooses to forgo shaving and embraces her natural body hair, she establishes a foundation of empowerment for other women.
+This acceptance of body hair promotes strength and pride in their identity.

 7. Being Natural Is Liberating.